sparkfun/SparkFun_Qwiic_Power_Switch_Arduino_Library/README.md

 # SparkFun Qwiic Power Switch Arduino Library

-The Qwiic power switch is a simple little board which can be used to switch the power to your Qwiic system.
+The Qwiic Power Switch is a simple little board which can be used to switch the power to your Qwiic system.
 Many Qwiic boards draw very little current when not being used, but there are some that draw significantly more.
 The power switch allows you to switch the power to those boards, so you can minimize the current draw and extend your battery life when you need to.